philippedubost/keybright/README.md

 # keybright
-Build your own interactive light installation with a projector and a keyboard Try it at http://keybright.net
+Build your own interactive light installation with a projector and a keyboard.
+Try it at http://keybright.net

 # story